cjeller1592/WriteasAPI/README.md

 ```

 _Logging Out:_
-To log out, all you need is call the method
+To log out, all you need is call the method.

 ```
 c.logout()